zulip/zulip/docs/subsystems/sending-messages.md

   receive the message (including the sender).
 As a side effect, it adds queue items to the email and push notification queues (which, in turn, may trigger those notifications).
-  * Other receive the event and display the new message.
+  * Other clients receive the event and display the new message.
   * For the client that sent the message, it instead replaces its locally echoed message with the final message it received back from the server (it indicates this to the sender by adding a